Kilimanjaro Climbing Guide

 Get answers to the most common questions about climbing Africa's highest peak

 The most convenient way to reach Mount Kilimanjaro is by flying into Kilimanjaro International Airport (JRO) in Tanzania.
-From there, it’s about a 50-minute drive to Moshi, the main gateway for Kilimanjaro climbs.
-Major international airlines like Turkish Airlines, Qatar Airways, KLM, Ethiopian Airlines, and Air France serve this route.
+From there, it is about a 50-minute drive to Moshi, the main gateway for Kilimanjaro climbs.
+Major international airlines such as Turkish Airlines, Qatar Airways, KLM, Ethiopian Airlines, and Air France serve this route.

-Alternatively, travelers can fly into Dar es Salaam and catch a local flight to Kilimanjaro, though this option may incur extra costs for domestic flights and baggage.
-For budget travelers, flying into Nairobi, Kenya, then taking a bus to Moshi is possible.
-However, this involves additional expenses, such as a Kenyan transit visa ($21) and a bus fare (~$45), with a journey time of around seven hours.
+Alternatively, travelers can fly into Dar es Salaam and take a domestic flight to Kilimanjaro, although this may involve extra costs for flights and baggage.
+For budget travelers, flying into Nairobi, Kenya, then traveling by bus to Moshi is also possible.
+However, this option includes additional expenses such as a Kenyan transit visa (~$21) and bus fare (~$45), with a total travel time of around seven hours.

 Most Kilimanjaro expeditions take 6 to 8 days, which allows for better acclimatization and improves the chance of reaching the summit safely.
 The shortest climbs are typically around 5 days, but longer itineraries, including options that stay overnight in the crater, can extend to 10 days or more for a more immersive experience.